Siluete: 1964–1971: Nationwide popularity, disbandment

-In 1969 Dunjić left the band and moved to London.
+In 1969, Dunić left the band and moved to London.
 He was replaced by bass guitarist and painter Aleksandar Cvetković.
-After releasing the single with the songs "Sećanje na Keti" ("Memory of Cathy") and "Dosadan dan" ("Boring Day"), they started performing in clubs all over Europe, once again trying to secure a contract with a foreign record label, but after failing to do so they split-up.
-The members of the band returned to Yugoslavia, Cvetković joining the band CD, with only Miščević staying in West Germany.
-He spent two more years there, performing with an Italian band.
-After returning to Yugoslavia in 1973 he performed with various bands, including the band Formula Ljubavi (Formula of Love) from Inđija, making an appearance on their 1973 7" single "Banane" / "Reka suza" ("Bananas" / "River of Tears"), before he decided to retire from the scene.
+After releasing the single with the songs "Sećanje na Keti" ("Memory of Cathy"), authored by Džentlmeni leader Branko Marušić "Čutura", and "Dosadan dan" ("Boring Day", a cover of "Heaven Knows" by The Grass Roots), they started performing in clubs all over Europe, once again trying to secure a contract with a foreign record label.
+After failing to do so, they split-up.

+The members of the band returned to Yugoslavia, with only Miščević staying in West Germany.
+He spent one more year there, performing with an Italian band.
+After returning to Yugoslavia in 1973, he performed with different bands, including the band Formula Ljubavi (Formula of Love) from Inđija, making an appearance on their 1973 7-inch single "Banane" / "Reka suza" ("Bananas" / "River of Tears"), before he decided to retire from the scene.

-1975–1995
+1975–1995: Reformation, live activities, Miščević's death

 One of numerous Siluete lineups from the 1980s.
-The lineup pictured features Nikola Čuturilo (second one from the right), who later gained fame as a guitarist for Riblja Čorba and singer-songwriter.
+The lineup pictured features Nikola Čuturilo (second one from the right), who later gained fame as guitarist for Riblja Čorba and solo artist.

-In 1975 Miščević decided to reform Siluete.
-The new lineup featured, beside Miščević, only one former Siluete member, Ljuba Đorđević (keyboards).
-The rest of the lineup consisted of Slobodan "Boba" Orlić (formerly of Bitnici, bass guitar) Dragan Vukelić (electric piano) and Radomir Dramičanin (formerly of Dah, drums).
-Siluete went on a tour on which Miščević appeared on stage with a snake, but they saw little success and disbanded once again.
-In 1976 Miščević and Đorđević reformed Siluete with a group of younger musicians.
-This lineup recorded the singles "Ponoćni voz" ("Midnight Train") and "Makedonsko devojče" ("Macedonian Girl"), the latter with former Miss Yugoslavia Lidija Vekovska.
+In 1975, Miščević decided to reform Siluete.
+The new lineup featured, beside Miščević, only one former member of Siluete original incarnation, Ljuba Đorđević (keyboards).
+The rest of the lineup consisted of Slobodan "Boba" Orlić (formerly of Bitnici, bass guitar), Dragan Vukelić (electric piano) and Radomir Dramičanin (formerly of Dah, drums).
+Siluete went on a tour, Miščević appearing on stage with a snake in the manner of Alice Cooper, but the group saw little success and disbanded once again.
+In 1976, Miščević and Đorđević reformed Siluete with a group of younger musicians.
+This lineup recorded the singles "Ponoćni voz" ("Midnight Train") and "Makedonsko devojče" ("Macedonian Girl"), the latter featuring former Miss Yugoslavia Lidija Vekovska on vocals.

-During the following years Miščević led Siluete with little success.
-The new musical trends pushed Siluete to the margin of the Yugoslav scene.
-The band usually performed smaller venues and saw little media attention.
+During the following years, Siluete had a large number of live performances, but saw little success.
+The new musical trends had pushed them to the margins of the Yugoslav rock scene, and the group usually performed smaller venues to little media attention.
 However, they did appear on several large festivals, on which the band would usually perform a cover of Bijelo Dugme's hit "Kad bi bio bijelo dugme" ("If I Were a White Button"), with altered lyrics including the verses "Dok su bile Siluete / Dugmići su bili malo dete" ("While Silhouettes were playing / the Buttons were just kids").
-Siluete would appear on Bijelo Dugme's 1979 concert at JNA Stadium as one of the opening bands.
-More than 180 musicians passed through Siluete, with Miščević and Đorđević being the only mainstay members of the band. Đorđević died in 1986, but Miščević decided to continue the band's activity.
-In 1994, a various artists compilation album Sjaj izgubljene ljubavi: Muzika šezdesetih (Shine of the Lost Love: Music of the 1960s), a part of the YU retROCKspektiva (YU retROCKspektive) album series, was released, featuring Siluete song "Tvoj rođendan".
-Zoran Miščević died on April 4, 1995, Siluete thus ending their activity.
+Siluete would appear on Bijelo Dugme's 1979 Rock Spectacle at JNA Stadium as one of the opening bands.

+During the late 1970s, 1980s and early 1990s, more than 180 musicians passed through Siluete, with Miščević and Đorđević remaining the only mainstay members of the group. Đorđević died in 1986 after long illness, but Miščević decided to continue the band's activity.
+Zoran Miščević died on 4 April 1995, Siluete thus ceasing to exist.